 Praiano: Quiet on the Coast

-Praiano was favourite summer retreat for Roman patricians and Medieval dukes, who filled the picturesque position with striking monuments.
-Even today, the town is dominated by the 17th century Church of San Gennaro, with its Baroque facade.
-The humbler churches are also delightful, with the 12th century Church of San Luca Evangelista housing beautiful Renaissance paintings, and the the Church of San Giovanni Battista featuring a marvelous majolica tiled floor from the 12th century.
-A large part of Praiano’s economy still comes from fishing, so visitors are guaranteed some exceptional seafood dishes, such as lobster spaghetti.
+Praiano was favorite summer retreat for Roman patricians and Medieval dukes, who filled the picturesque position with striking monuments.
+Even today, the town is dominated by the 17th-century Church of San Gennaro, with its Baroque facade.
+The humbler churches are also delightful, with the 12th-century Church of San Luca Evangelista housing beautiful Renaissance paintings, and the Church of San Giovanni Battista featuring a marvelous majolica tiled floor from the 12th century.
+A large part of Praiano's economy still comes from fishing, so visitors are guaranteed some exceptional seafood dishes, such as lobster spaghetti.

 Pros